-The methods below for each of the DS3 System Services in this category (RM1, RM3, RM8 and RRD) subjected to a Ramping Margin Performance Assessment will be used where Providing Units meet the Minimum Data Record Requirements.
-For Providing Units which do not meet the Minimum Data Record Requirements please refer to Section 5.245.25 of this document.
+The methods below for each of the DS3 System Services in this category (RM1, RM3, RM8 and RRD) will be used where Providing Units meet the Minimum Data Record Requirements.
+For Providing Units which do not meet the Minimum Data Record Requirements please refer to Section 5.24 of this document.